 - Relationship of the patient to the one insured

 - Phone number, address, and name of the responsible party

 - Occupation, employer phone number, and employer of the responsible party

-While understanding the components of medical records is important, compiling all this information at a central place can be challenging.
+While understanding the components of medical records is important, compiling all this information in a central place can be challenging.
 For this purpose, hiring healthcare app development services is suitable as they can design the apps or software that gather, organize, and sync the data, eliminating the need for manual work.